msyamkumar/cs220-s21-projects/p7/README.md

 # Project 7: COVID-19 Vaccination

+# WARNING: Unless you took a time portal to become my student in the past, this is not the correct repository :) Please go to the correct github repository for the current semester.
+If you are a Spring'21 semester student though, you are in the right place.

 ## Corrections/ Clarifications

 Mar 10: updated test.py for q10-q12 and covid19.csv.
 If you have already finished p7, the new test.py will still work.
 You don't need to do any modification to your code except cross-checking one more time before submitting.